ON THIS PAGE: You will learn about the different types of treatments doctors use for children with PPB. Use the menu to see other pages.

 When a tumor recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.

-Advanced PPB is when the disease has spread beyond where it started, mostly within the chest cavity or to the diaphragm (the thin muscle under the lungs and heart that separates the chest from the abdomen).
+Advanced PPB is when the disease has spread beyond where it started, mostly within the chest cavity or to the diaphragm, the thin muscle under the lungs and heart that separates the chest from the abdomen.
 PPB can also spread through the bloodstream to other organs, especially the bones, liver, and brain.

-Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
-Hospice care is a type of palliative care for people who are expected to live less than six months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Hospice care is designed to provide the best possible quality of life for people who are are expected to live less than 6 months.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.